 Boundaries.You probably never learned to set limits with your ex because HCPs don’t recognize that other people have rights.
 Therefore, you must make firm boundaries.
 For example: your ex is allowed to call your children once a day, not all day long, during dinner, or past bedtime.
 Do not be rattled by 24-7 e-mails, texts, and phone calls: respond once a day, preferably after you’ve had time to calm down after reading a diatribe, and edit your reply so it’s not inflammatory.
 If your custody agreement calls for curbside drop-offs, don’t let your ex pressure you into letting her into your home!
 She doesn’t get to dictate how your children’s rooms are decorated or how many toys they have.

 Disengage.
 Partners of HCPs are trauma survivors and exhibit symptoms of PTSD victims.
 They’re hyper-vigilant, they ruminate about past crises and obsess about future ones, they exist in a perpetual state of emotional chaos, and they talk way too much about every terrible thing the HCP has ever done.
 Living like this is exhausting!
 A therapist can give you tools to shift your emotional energy from your ex back where it belongs: on yourself and your children.

 Strategic, limited disclosures and firm boundaries are essential tools in the management of high-conflict divorce.
 With help from your therapist, you can learn how to hold on to your sense of self while disengaging from your crazy-making ex.

 Do you need help with legal side of divorcing your high conflict personality spouse?
 Our powerful team of family law attorneys are here to guide you in finding solutions in your divorce matter that protect and secure you and your children.
-Please contact us to schedule your free initial consultation.
+Please contact us to schedule your initial consultation.